lucymassad/lowes_data_merge/README.md

 # Lowe's Data Merge Tool

-Upload order, shipment, and invoice files then download a fully merged, formatted Excel file.
+Upload order, shipment, and invoice files then download a fully merged Excel file.

 ## How to Use
 1. Upload the three required `.xlsx` files.